Petzl Boreo Review

-There is no debating that the thick hard shells found on the outside of ABS helmets are incredibly more durable and longer lasting than either the thin polycarbonate plastic shells found on many helmets these days, such as the BD Vapor or Petzl Meteor, or simply leaving the EPP foam exposed, as helmets such as the Petzl Sirocco do.
+There is no debating that the thick hard shells found on the outside of ABS helmets are incredibly more durable and longer lasting than either the thin polycarbonate plastic shells found on many helmets these days, or helmets simply leaving the EPP foam exposed.
 Frankly, the durability and longevity of a helmet are dependent on how large of a blow it takes.
 Avoid a significant knock, and this helmet could last you for many years or even longer.

 On the other hand, all helmets, even ABS style helmets, are only designed to protect you from one hefty impact and should be retired afterward.
 The impact resistance comes from deformation of the various types of protective foam, and once they have been deformed, they should not be counted on to resist another impact.
 Regardless, the Boreo has the most protective foam found in any helmet in this review, paired with an ABS shell.
 That is why we call it the most protective and rugged, and its durability will depend on what happens to it.

-This helmet retails for $65, making it one of the more affordable in our review.
-It wasn't quite as cheap as the Black Diamond Half Dome, which is why we didn't award it as our Best Bang for the Buck but offers very similar value.
+This helmet is one of the more affordable models in our review.
+It isn't quite as cheap as our Best Bang for the Buck award winner, but still presents a similar value.

-The Petzl Boreo is our Top Pick as the most Rugged and Protective helmet in this review.
+The Petzl Boreo is quite possibly the most rugged and protective helmet in this review.
 If protecting your dome piece at all costs is your number one priority, then we don't think you could find a better option.
 It is also affordable, reasonably comfortable, and accommodates a headlamp very well.
 While the very lightest helmets are tantalizing, the Boreo is one you can rely on.